duke-libraries/duke-libraries.github.io/_posts/2017-12-13-hyrax-shibboleth.md

 {% highlight ruby %}
 # app/models/user.rb

-devise :database_authenticatable, :registerable, :recoverable,
+devise :database_authenticatable, :registerable, # ... other modules
-       :rememberable, :trackable, :validatable,
        :omniauthable, omniauth_providers: [:shibboleth]
 {% endhighlight %}

-Note that we are leaving `:database_authenticatable` active in order to support development and testing requiring user authentication outside of a Shibboleth integration environment (e.g., workstation, CI, etc.).
-The other modules shown may be part of the default Devise installation but are not significant here.

-Next we need to implement a class method in our `User` model that returns a User instance to sign in.
+Next we need to implement a class method that returns a User instance to sign in.
+We will use this method in our custom controller (below) to get/create the local user account to be signed in for the remote user authenticated via Shibboleth.

 There's nothing magic about the method name `from_omniauth`; choose a different name if you like.
 We will assume that "registration" of new users via Shibboleth authentication is automatic -- i.e., that we will create a new `User` if necessary for the provided credentials.